databrickslabs/dbx/docs/source/features/core_dependency_management.rst

 By default, :code:`dbx` is heavily oriented towards Python-based projects that could be compiled into a .whl file.
 To simplify this functionality during deployment, dbx will automatically create a .whl file in the :code:`dist/` folder during the :code:`dbx deploy` command.

-However, in some cases there is no need to build the Python-based .whl file.
+However, in some cases there is no need to build the Python-based wheel file.
 Such cases might be:

 * You're not using Python in your project (e.g. your project is written in Scala or Java)
 * You're only using notebooks